mistalloc1/gmrs/ROADMAP.md

 #### Work items

 - [ ] clean _get-governor, _get-options functions as private `defn-`s or separate ns %
-- [ ] loading TSVs, CSVs through API
+- [x] loading CSVs through API
+- [ ] detect and parse numbers and timestamps in CSVs
+- [ ] handle pagination from the gives
 - [ ] extend preprocessing for handling data from EDGAR
 - [ ] extend preprocessing for handling data from AniD
 - [ ] handle nils in preprocessing and/or existing mills